RhizomeDB/dbsp-notes/README.md

 ## 2.9.4 Filter Operator

-Filters a [Z-Set] by a predicate.
+Filters a [𝕫-Set] by a predicate.
 The predicate MUST be a pure function, returning a boolean.

 ```elixir
 is_positive = fn x -> x >= 1 end